 Technical Challenges.
 Our goal is to reach semantic agreement among different world views shared by different agents.
-There are a number of technical difficulties that we need to address.
+Some technical difficulties are as follows:

-Conceptual mapping: A concept belonging to the ontology of an agent need not be present in other ontologies due to the heterogeneity of conceptualizations.
+• Conceptual mapping: A concept belonging to the ontology of an agent need not be present in other ontologies due to the heterogeneity of conceptualizations.
 Therefore, we need to be able to find mappings between different ontologies.